XorTroll/Goldleaf/README.md

 - The-4n, for [hacBrewPack](https://github.com/The-4n/hacBrewPack), to make completely legal NSPs.

-- SciresM for hactool, which was ported as a library to make NCA extraction a thing in Goldleaf.
+- SciresM for [hactool](https://github.com/SciresM/hactool), which was ported as a library to make NCA extraction a thing in Goldleaf.

 - Thealexbarney, for his C# libraries for various Nintendo Switch formats: LibHac, used by Goldtree.

+- Simon for his libusbK implementation for C#, which has made Goldtree client possible.

 - All the testers, for reporting bugs and helping with the project's development.

-## Patreon
+## Support

+If you would like to be more informed about my projects' status and support, you should check [H&H](https://discord.gg/3KpFyaH), my Discord server.
+It's a simple server for Homebrew and Hacking, focused on my projects.
+If you would like to be a beta-tester, you might be interested on the nightly building system we have there for testers.

-If you like my work, you should take a look at my [Patreon](https://patreon.com/xortroll)!
+If you like my work, you should take a look at my [Patreon](https://patreon.com/xortroll) page.
+For those who support me, you will be credited on my projects, and you'll gain some nice extras on H&H!